 Barry students already enrolled in the Pre-Health Professions Track are eligible to apply to this program as a change of major following two years of initial study and having satisfied the course requirements listed here: Admission to the university or to the Pre-Health Professions Track does not guarantee admission to the specialization programs.
 If you are a freshman or first-year applicant, or if you are a transfer student and have less than 60 credits, you must first apply to the Pre-Health Professions Track.
 Please visit here for more information.

 Students with 60 or more hours of transferable college credits can apply directly to this program.
-All application materials should go through the College of Health Sciences Admissions Office.
+All application materials should go through the College of Nursing and Health Sciences Admissions Office.
 The University accepts up to 64 credits from a regionally accredited community college and an additional 26 upper level credits from a regionally accredited or internationally recognized university.

 Admission to the program requires a GPA of at least a 2.75 and a minimum of 12 credit hours in biology (general biology with lab, anatomy and physiology with labs), eight credits in chemistry (general chemistry with lab and introduction to biochemistry and organic chemistry with labs) and six credits of college-level math (algebra and statistics).
 If you are not sure whether you fulfill these requirements, please contact the program director at firstname.lastname@example.org.
 Outstanding distribution requirements can be completed through courses offered by Barry University.